txpmr001/frontend-nanodegree-feedreader/README.md

 ## Feed Reader Testing Project
-This application can be executed from the github project page here:
+This application is hosted on a  github project page here:

 <a href="http://txpmr001.github.io/frontend-nanodegree-feedreader/">http://txpmr001.github.io/frontend-nanodegree-feedreader/</a>